DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 > Enter expiry date

-If the user enters an incomplete or incorrect date on which the partnership started, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).
+If the user enters an incomplete or incorrect date on which the API client started, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

 #### Check your answers